inukshuk/jekyll-scholar/README.md

 the problem that the double braces functionality of BibTex is accidentally parsed by Liquid, while it was intended to keep the exact capitalization style.

+The `sort_by` and `order` options specify if and how bibliography entries are sorted.
+Entries can be sorted on multiple fields, by using a list of keys, e.g. `sort_by: year,month`.
+Ordering can be specified per sort level, e.g. `order: descending,ascending` will sort the years descending, but per year the months are ascending.
+If there are more sort keys than order directives, the last order entry is used for the remaining keys.

+The `group_by` and `group_order` options specify how bibliography items are grouped.
+Grouping can be multi-level as well, e.g. `group_by: type, year` groups entries per publication type, and within those groups per year.
+Ordering for groups is specified in the same way as the sort order.
+Publication types -- specified with group key `type`, can be ordered by adding `type_order` to the configuration.
+For example, `type_order: article,techreport` lists journal articles before technical reports.
+Types not mentioned in `type_order` are considered smaller than types that are mentioned.
+Types can be merge in one group using the `type_aliases` setting.
+By default `phdthesis` and `mastersthesis` are grouped as `thesis`.
+By using, for example, `type_aliases: { inproceeding => article}`, journal and conference articles appear in a single group.
+The display names for entry types are specified with `type_names`.
+Names for common types are provided, but they can be extended or overridden.
+For example, the default name for `article` is *Journal Articles*, but it can be changed to *Papers* using `type_name: { article => 'Papers' }`.

 ### Bibliographies

 Once you have loaded Jekyll-Scholar, all files with the extension `.bib` or